bmcorser/_bmcorser.github.io/blog/2014/12/04/the-ipfs.rst

 Innards
 -------

-Running through the stack that makes up IPFS, there are some old friends who play together in interesting new ways.
-The parts I'll cover are listed below:
+Running through the stack that makes up IPFS, there are two core ideas with applications that will be familiar to most people:

-    - `Merkle DAG`_
+    - `Merkle DAG`_ in Git
-    - `DHT`_
+    - `Kademlia DHT`_ in BitTorrent

+Let's go on a whistlestop tour through DAG & DHT.
+All aboard!

+`:bicyclist:`

 Merkle DAG
 ~~~~~~~~~~
 .. figure:: /assets/images/merkel.jpg
             :class: full